IBM-Cloud/terraform-provider-ibm/website/docs/r/is_subnet_network_acl_attachment.html.markdown

 	- `subnets` - (String) The subnets to which this network ACL is attached.
 	- `vpc` - (String) The VPC to which this network ACL is a part of.
 - `resource_group` - (String) The resource group of this network ACL.
-- `rules` - (String) The ordered rules of this network ACL.
+- `rules` - (List) The ordered rules of this network ACL.
 If rules does not exist, all traffic will be denied.
 Nested rules blocks has the following structure.

   Nested scheme for `rules`:
 	- `action` - (String) Specify to allow or deny matching traffic.